1 & 2 Thess.

 "Him hath God exalted with His right hand to be a Prince and a Saviour…We are his witnesses of these things (Grk. rema = words) and also the Holy Spirit, whom† ("which" NEST) God hath given to them that obey him" (Acts 5:31, 32).

 Therefore anyone who accepted the miracles would also have to admit the righteousness of the one who sent the Holy Spirit upon the Apostles.
-The ascent to the Father was a final vindication of Jesus and of the righteousness of God, as against the world’s attitude of him.
+The ascent to the Father was a final vindication of Jesus and of the righteousness of God, as constrasted with the world’s attitude toward Him.

 Paul says in 1 Cor.
 2:8 that "the princes of this world" "crucified the Lord."
 In John 12:31 and 32 Christ prophesies that "the prince of this world (would) be cast out" by his crucifixion.
 By these verses we understand that Christ meant those in authority which arrested him and caused him to be killed.
 The High Priest was rendered ineffectual by the resurrection of him who was the High Priest indeed.